 - 13 Recitations are led by TAs and focus on a challenging concept (or 2) from the previous lectures.
 Recitations will enable you to "actively exercise" concepts to enhance your learning. - Download Recitation materials and work through them PRIOR to coming to Recitation.
 Preparing ahead of time will help you get the most of out the recitation. - There is a Quiz at the end of each recitation (5 multiple choice questions, 10 points) - The quiz only covers material from the recitation.
-If you work through the recitation materials ahead of time and participate in the recitation you should be able to ace it. - One quiz question will come from the weekly practice questions (so you should really work through them ahead of time!!!) - Your 2 lowest quiz scores (out of 13) will be dropped.
-No make-up quizzes will be given.
+If you work through the recitation materials ahead of time and participate in the recitation you should be able to ace it. - One guiz question will come from the weekly practice questions - Your 3 lowest quiz scores (out of 13) will be dropped. - No make-up quizzes will be given.
+If you miss recitation, you get 0 points on the quiz.